michaelpetersubc/documentation/Econ306/outline.md

 ### Outline

-This year a shortened version of the usual honors course in microeconomic theory.
-Since you have already covered the core theory with Prof.  Severinov, we'll spend most of the time on applications.
-Hopefully by the end of the course you'll get some idea of how you can use the theory you've learned into part of your regular practice as an economist, no matter what field you eventually to choose to be part of.
+This course is an advanced course on microeconomic theory and how to use it.
+The first part of the course will be a fairly insense discussion of game theory from basics through Bayesian equilibrium.
+You'll need a game theoretic approach to understand most modern topics in microeconomics.
+It is important to understand what it game theory adds to what you learned in econ 101.

+The second half of the course is focused on doing things with the theory.
+We'll go over applications in experimental economics, auctions, matching, and trading networks.
+We'll also discuss some more advanced matching algorithms.
+In each case well go throgh the core theory and show how to take it all the way through available data so you can see the kinds of things you can accomplish with it.

-You are honors students, the class is small, you'll get lots of attention as you proceed.
+Since this has traditionally been an honors class with limited enrollment, you'll get lots of attention as you proceed.
 Accordingly at lot will be expected of you.
 Many things will be new.

 To start, notice that nothing about this section of the course can be found on canvas.
 The primary means of interaction during the course will be on discord.
 I'll post links to readings, and all course notices and assignments there.
 Get youself an account if you don't already have one at [https://discord.com](https://discord.com).
 You'll get a couple of invitations to join the Econ306 server before the first class.